- We advise you to exercise normal safety precautions in Albania.

 Travel in forested areas in Albania brings the risk of exposure to tick-borne encephalitis.
 Ticks are very common in country areas and are active from spring to autumn.
 Diseases transmitted by sandflies (including sandfly fever and leishmaniasis) are prevalent in coastal regions.

 Water-borne, food-born and other infectious diseases (including tuberculosis, typhoid, hepatitis, brucellosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
 We recommend that you avoid raw and undercooked food and avoid unpasteurised dairy products.
 It is recommended that all drinking water be boiled or that you drink bottled water and that you avoid ice cubes.
 Seek medical advice if you have a fever or are suffering diarrhoea.

 Where to get help

 Australia does not have an Embassy or Consulate in Albania.
-You can obtain consular assistance from the nearest Australian Embassy which is in Greece:
+You can obtain consular assistance from the nearest Australian Embassy which is in Rome, Italy:

 Limited consular assistance, which does not include the issue of Australian passports, may be obtained from: